Calls are growing for the government to ban the post-Ramadan exodus to the regions (mudik)…

 As of 7 April, our model estimates as many as 1,975 undiagnosed cases in Indonesia and 51,810 undetected cases, giving a possible total of 56,173 cases – much higher than the reported number of 2,738.
 This indicates an urgent need for increasing testing and medical treatment for tens of thousands of Indonesians.

 Of course, these numbers aren’t fail-safe.
-Our method assumes a fairly high fatality rate of 3.3 per cent among symptomatic cases, it assumes widespread community transmission, and a period of 17 days between infection and death.
+Our method assumes a fairly high fatality rate of 3.3% among symptomatic cases, it assumes widespread community transmission, and a period of 17 days between infection and death.
 But given Indonesia’s very high death rate, we can confidently conclude that the actual number of cases is likely to be much higher than is currently being reported.

 Even if we look only at the active case numbers, the growth rate in Indonesia is still a cause for concern.
 This growth rate is the percentage change in case numbers each day.
 It is analogous to a compound interest rate, compounded daily.
 Progress in controlling the epidemic would be indicated by a growth rate that steadily declines, eventually moving into negative territory.
 Malaysia, for example, looks to have managed a rapid reduction in growth rate over the last week.
 In Indonesia, we see alarmingly high growth rates and only a gentle trend towards lower growth across this same 10-day period.